On Particle Methods for Parameter Estimation in State-Space Models: Filtering and Particle Approximations

-where $W_{n}^{i}\propto w_{n}\left(X_{n-1:n}^{i}\right),\:\sum_{i=1}^{N}W_{n}^{i}=1$ and $\widehat{p}_{\theta}\left(y_{0}\right)=\frac{1}{N}\sum_{i=1}^{N}w_{0}\left(X_{0}^{i}\right).$ In practice, one uses \eqref{eq:SMCfullPosterior} mostly to obtain approximations of posterior moments
+where $W_{n}^{i}\propto w_{n} (X_{n-1\dvtx n}^{i} ), \sum_{i=1}^{N}W_{n}^{i}=1$ and $\hat{p}_{\theta} (y_{0} )=\frac{1}{N}\sum_{i=1}^{N}w_{0} (X_{0}^{i} )$.
+In practice, one uses (\ref{eqSMCfullPosterior}) mostly to obtain approximations of posterior moments

 but expressing particle filtering as a method for approximating distributions (rather than moments) turns out to be a more convenient formalization.
-The likelihood \eqref{eq:likelihoodDecomp} is then estimated through
+The likelihood~(\ref{eqlikelihoodDecomp}) is then estimated through

 The resampling procedure is introduced to replicate particles with high weights and discard particles with low weights.
-It serves to focus the computational efforts on the ``promising\textquotedblright \ regions of the state-space.
+It serves to focus the computational efforts on the ``promising'' regions of the state space.
 We have presented above the simplest resampling scheme.
-Lower variance resampling schemes have been proposed in \cite{Kita96a}, \cite{Liu98}, as well as more advanced particle algorithms with better overall performance, e.g. the Resample-Move algorithm \cite{Gilks01}.
-For the sake of simplicity, we have also presented a version of the algorithm that operates resampling at every iteration $n$.
-It may be more efficient to trigger resampling only when a certain criterion regarding the degeneracy of the weights is met; see \cite{Douc00}, \cite[pages 35 and 74]{LiuBook}.
+Lower variance resampling schemes have been proposed in \cite {Kita96a,Liu98}, as well as more advanced particle algorithms with better overall performance, for example, the Resample--Move algorithm \cite{Gilks01}.
+For the sake of simplicity, we have also presented a version of the algorithm that operates resampling at every iteration~$n$.
+It may be more efficient to trigger resampling only when a certain criterion regarding the degeneracy of the weights is met; see \cite{Douc00} and \cite{LiuBook}, pages~35 and~74.